ai03-2725/receptionist-discord-roles-bot/README.md

 # Receptionist
 A simple Discord bot for self-role-assigning.

-### Currently in progress
-Please wait for a stable release.

 ### Features
 - Role-Assigning Buttons
   - Create messages with role-assigning buttons using simple commands